 This recipe has 4 steps to it.
 First, mixing up the cookie batter.
 Second, mixing up the cream cheese filling.
 Third, assembling the cookies, and finally baking them!
 They will come together pretty quickly and very easily!

-On a separate sheet, scoop 24 balls of cookie dough.
+- On a separate sheet, scoop 24 balls of cookie dough.
+Flatten them.

 Pro-tip: It helps to use a small ice cream scoop when making your balls.
 To get them even and make it less messy.